-- 8. (a) Employees shall be entitled to the following public bolidays (without pay except as hereinafter provided):-New Year's Day.
-Australia Day.
-Good Friday, Easter Saturday, Easter Monday, King's Birthday, Labour Day, Anzac Day, Christmas Day, and Boxing Day, or such other day as is generally observed in the locality as a substitute for any of the said days respectively. - By agreement between any employer and his employees, other holidays may be substituted for the said days or any of them as to such employer's undertaking. - (b) An employee not engaged on continuous work shall be paid at the rate of double time for work done on Sundays and public holidays, such double time to continue until he is relieved from duty. - (c) An employee, other than a casual employee, not engaged in continuous work, who works on a Sunday or a public holiday and (except for meal breaks) immediately thereafter continues such work, shall on being relieved from duty be entitled to be absent until he has had eight consecutive hours off duty, without deduction of pay for ordinary time of duty occurring during such absence. - (d) Employees, other than on shift work, required to work on Sundays or public holidays shall be paid for a minimum of three hours' work.
+- 8. (a) Employees shall be entitled to the following public bolidays (without pay except as bereinafter provided):- New Year's Day, Australia Day, Good Friday, Easter Saturday, Easter Monday, Queen's Birthday, Labour Day, Anzao Day, Christmas Day, and Boxing Day, or such other day as is generally observed in the locality as a substitute for any of the said days respectively. - By agreement between any employer and his employees, other holidays may be substituted for the said days or any of them as to such employer's undertaking. - (b) An employee not engaged on continuous work shall be paid at the rate of double time for work done on Sundays and public holidays, such double time to continue until he is relieved from duty. - (c) An employee, other than a casual employee, not engaged in continuous work, who works on a Sunday or a public holiday and (except for meal breaks) immediately thereafter continues such work, shall on being relieved from duty be entitled to be absent until he has had eight consecutive hours off duty, without deduction of pay for ordinary time of duty occurring during such absence. - (d) Employees, other than on shift work, required to work on Sundays or public holidays shall be paid for a minimum of three hours' work. - (c) Where an employee is absent from his or her employment on the working day before or the working day after a public holiday without reasonable excuse or without the consent of the employer, the employee shall not be entitled to payment for such a holiday.

 CONTRACT OF EMPLOYMENT.
 Weekly Employment.